 You publish your assets to Dynamic Media Image Servers.
 You can publish assets on a one-time basis or arrange for Dynamic Media Classic to publish assets on a recurring schedule.
 After your assets are published, they are available to you for delivery.
-You can copy the URL calls from the Scene7 Publishing System and add them to your website or application.
+You can copy the URL calls from Dynamic Media Classic and add them to your website or application.

 Publish After Uploading

 Assets either in a published or unpublished state.
 By default, any assets that you upload into Dynamic Media Classic are automatically marked for publishing.